ilhan007/ui5con-app/docs/Step7_Detail_FilterBar.md

 }
 ```

-We will again add a few styles in order to pretify our layouting.
+We will again add a few styles in order to prettify our layouting.

 ```css
 .details-page-filter-bar {